Therassist

 Real insights, much earlier

-The job is still problem solving.
+The job is still about problem solving.

 The tools let us go further.